To Sell the Truth

-To Sell the Truth is a studio album by the American punk rock band Youth Brigade, released in 1996.
+To Sell the Truth is the latest studio album by the Los Angeles–based hardcore punk band Youth Brigade, released in 1996.
 This was the band's only album so far recorded as a four-piece, adding future Social Distortion member Jonny "2 Bags" Wickersham as the second guitarist.
 As of today, it is the band's most recent studio album released under the Youth Brigade name, although they did record six new tracks on the 1999 split album BYO Split Series Volume II.